 Donna is Chairman of the OkMRF Board and serves on the OkMRF Administrative Committee.
 She has served on the OkMRF Board of Trustees since 2002.

-Robert represents the At-large Membership.
+Robert represents the At-Large Membership.
 Since 1993, he has been the City Manager for the City of Frederick.
-Robert has completed his coursework for a Master's of Public Administration.
 Prior to that, he worked as the Public Works Director in Clinton and City Manager in Tonkawa.
-Robert has served as a Board member and President of City Management Association of Oklahoma (CMAO), Municipal Electric Systems of Oklahoma (MESO) and OML.
-He also served as Regional Vice President of International City/County Management Association (ICMA).
-He currently serves as Board Member and Chair of the Oklahoma Municipal Power Authority (OMPA) Board.
+He started his career in City Government in 1981 and has been an OkMRF Participant the entire time.
+Robert has a Bachelors’ Degree in Business and has completed his coursework for a Master's of Public Administration.
+Robert has served as Board member and President of City Management Association of Oklahoma (CMAO), Municipal Electric Systems of Oklahoma (MESO) and the Oklahoma Municipal League (OML).
+He also served as Regional Vice President of the International City/County Management Association (ICMA) and is an ICMA Credentialed Member.
+He currently serves as Chairman of the Oklahoma Municipal Power Authority (OMPA) Board.
 In 2010, he received the MESO Ray Duffy award.
-In 2011, he received the Don Rider award.
-In 2013, Robert was inducted into the Oklahoma Hall of Fame for City and Town Officials.
+In 2013, he received the Don Rider award.
+Also, in 2013, Robert was inducted into the Oklahoma Hall of Fame for City and Town Officials.
 He has a Certificate of Achievement in Public Plan Policy.

 Robert is the Vice Chairman of the OkMRF Board and the OkMRF Administrative Committee Chair.
 He has served on the OkMRF Board of Trustees since 2014.